Peaker/git-mediate/README.md

 Sometimes, the conflict is just a giant block of incomprehensible text next to another giant block of incomprehensible text.

 You can use the `-d` flag to show the conflict in diff-from-base form.
 Then, you can manually apply the changes you see in both the base and wherever needed, and use git-mediate again to make sure you've updated everything appropriately.

+## License

+Copyright (C) 2014-2023  Eyal Lotem

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License only.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.